 Syringawas designated the official state flower of Idaho in 1931.
 All State Flowers

-Syringa (Philadelphus lewisii) was designated the official state flower of Idaho in 1931.
+Syringa (Philadelphus lewisii) is a woody shrub with clusters of white, fragrant flowers (similar to mock orange) that grows up to 10 feet tall.
 The species name (lewisii) honors Meriwether Lewis (of the Lewis & Clark expedition), who wrote about the plant in his journal.

-Syringa is a woody shrub with clusters of white, fragrant flowers (similar to mock orange) that grows up to 10 feet tall.
 Native Americans found many uses for the syringa; the wood was used to make pipe stems, harpoon shafts, bows, arrows, root digging sticks, and snowshoes.
 The bark and leaves were used to make a soap.